section-engineering-education/engineering-education/content/articles/integrate-tailwindcss-into-flask/index.md

 If you don't have npm you can install Node.js since it comes with npm, or you can look at the yarn docs [here](https://classic.yarnpkg.com/en/docs/install#windows-stable) under the alternatives section.

 Once this is done you should see that the installation includes some folders in the `static` folder, some of which include:

-- node_modules/ : which is where the dependencies for tailwind reside
+- node_modules/ : which is where the dependencies for tailwind reside.
 - package.json
 - yarn.lock (I used yarn)

 #### Adding TailwindCss to our Flask App